abhi0395/qsoabsfind/README.md

 Contribution
 ------------

 Contributions are welcome!
 Please submit a pull request or open an issue to discuss your ideas or if you find any bugs.
-If you have any questions/suggestions, please feel free to write to **abhijeetanand2011@gmail.com** or, preferably, open a GitHub issue.
+If you have any questions or suggestions, write to **abhijeetanand2011@gmail.com** or open a GitHub issue.

 Acknowledgements
 ----------------

 The first crude version of the codebase was developed and written by me during my PhD with lots of suggestions from my PhD supervisors [Prof. Dr. Guinevere Kauffmann](https://www.mpa-garching.mpg.de/person/44092) and [Dr. Dylan Nelson](https://nelson.tng-project.org/).
-Over the years, it has evolved from a specialized script into the generic, community-ready framework it is today.
-I would like to extend my thanks to the VS Code AI agents, which were instrumental in refining the codebase.
-They provided invaluable assistance in documenting functions, loggers, optimizing logic, and expanding unit test coverage.
-They helped ensure the code is both robust and maintainable.
+Over the years, it has grown from a simple script into a general-purpose tool.
+I thank the VS Code AI agents for their help in improving the codebase — they helped with documenting functions, optimizing logic, and expanding unit test coverage.
 The project logo was created from a absorber example generated by me, with assistance from ChatGPT-5.

 Disclaimer
 ----------